bala-tringapps/searchbar_reactjs_nodejs/README.md

 ### 'npm start'

-Run the react app:
+Run the frontend react app:

 ### 'npm start'

-React app runs in the development mode.\
+frontend React app runs in the development mode.\
 open (http://localhost:3000) to view it in the browser.Before that should be in tha directory.

 For JSON: